practicalli/spacemacs/org-mode/literate-programming/index.md

 In Spacemacs and Clojure development, it means you could write a document explaining your project or library and include code that can execute and give results in the document itself.

-To encourage contributors to open source project or on-boarding a developer onto a team, a literate programming document that explains how all the important aspects work, including real code examples that they can experiment with, would remove barriers in becomming familiar with a project.
+To encourage contributors to open source project or on-boarding a developer onto a team, a literate programming document that explains how all the important aspects work, including real code examples that they can experiment with, would remove barriers in becoming familiar with a project.

 ## Literate programming with Spacemacs